FreeDao/DavidAndroidFramework/README.md

 ## Overview

-**DavidAndroidFramework**, a framework for developing android faster, include image utils, network utils, views and so on.
+**DavidAndroidFramework**, a framework for developing android app faster, include image utils, network utils, views and so on.

 ## Parts